lcdb/lcdb-wf/docs/getting-started.rst

 Run ``python deploy.py -h`` to see help.
 Be sure to use the ``--staging`` and ``--branch=$BRANCH`` arguments when using this method, which will clone the repository to a location of your choosing.
-Once you deploy you can remove it.
+Once you deploy you can remove the script.
 For example:

 .. code-block:: bash